The RSA JCE provider is included with WebLogic Server. The RSA JCE provider is located in

 WebLogic Server also supports the use of the nCipher JCE provider, available at

 http://www.ncipher.com.
 SSL is a key component in the protection of resources available in Web servers.
 However, heavy SSL traffic can cause bottlenecks that affect the performance of Web servers.
-JCE providers like nCipher that use a hardware card for encryption offload SSL processing from Web servers, which frees the servers to process more transactions.
-They also provide strong encryption and cryptographic processes to preserve the integrity and secrecy of keys.
+You can install nCipher JCE provider that helps in offloading SSL traffic from Web servers so that the servers can perform efficiently.

 To install the nCipher JCE provider:

 Jurisdiction policy files—The JDK installs these files by default but they are of limited export strength.